SegiH/WTFIndexer/README.md

 1. Build the web app:
    a. `npm install -g @ionic/cli` # Install Ionic framework
    b. `ionic build` # Build the app
    c.
+Edit src\assets\default.json and set the value of all of the properties.
+Authorization is the same value that you set for the backend
+   d.
+Copy src\assets\default.json to build\assets
+   e.
 Move contents of build to your web server
-1. Edit assets\default.json and set the value of all of the properties.
-Authorization is the same value that you set for the backend

 1. (Optional) Build the Android App with Android Studio
    a.
 After building the web app above run the following commands:
-   a. `ionic cap copy android`
+   b. `ionic cap copy android`
-   a. `ionic cap sync android`
+   c. `ionic cap sync android`
+   d.
+Copy src\assets\default.json to android\app\src\main\assets
-   a. `ionic cap open android`
+   e. `ionic cap open android`
-   a.
+   f.
 Android Studio should automatically open the Android project
-   a.
+   g.
 Build & Deploy it to your device over USB

 1. (Optional) Build the iOS App with XCode
    a.
 After building the web app above run the following commands:
-   a. `ionic cap copy ios`
+   b. `ionic cap copy ios`
-   a. `ionic cap sync ios`
+   c. `ionic cap sync ios`
-   a. `ionic cap open ios`
+   d. `ionic cap open ios`
-   a.
+   e.
 XCode should automatically open the iOS project
-   a.
+   f.
 Build & Deploy it to your device over USB

 ### Javascript Bookmarklet
 To make it easier to add a persons' IMDB link, you can create a bookmarklet that you can click on in your browsers' toolbar to quickly add an IMDB URL.